-The development plans and supporting information for the development are provided at Attachments 2 to 7 to this Report.
+The development plans and supporting information for the development are provided at Attachments 2 to 7 to Report CJ113-08/21.

 Joondalup Design Reference Panel

 The proposal was presented to the Joondalup Design Reference Panel (JDRP) on 21 April 2021.
 A summary of the JDRP comments, as well as the applicant's response to these items is included in the table below: